EscVM/OIDv4_ToolKit/README.md

 # Community Contributions
 - [Denis Zuenko](https://github.com/zuenko) has added multithreading to the ToolKit and is currently working on the generalization and speeding up process of the labels creation
+- [Skylion007 ](https://github.com/Skylion007) has improved label creation reducing the runtime from O(nm) to O(n).
+This massively speeds up label generation

 # Citation
 Use this bibtex if you want to cite this repository: